The Mind & Body Programme at King's Health Partners

 The mind and body are inseparable, and mental and physical health conditions are often connected.
-When mental and physical health problems are combined, people are less able to manage their conditions properly and their health outcomes become worse.
+Integrating mental and physical healthcare services has the potential to vastly improve the care that patients receive.

 The average life expectancy for someone with a long-term mental health illness or learning disability is 15- 20 years shorter than for someone without.